 Students may be approved to use a computer for taking the entire test with certain formats or for taking the Essay.
-For students using formats delivered on flash drives (ATC) or via streaming app (pre-recorded audio), the proctor should set up each computer for the appropriate test format before test day.
-Information about and instructions for setting up and testing computers is provided in the SAT School Day Accommodated Testing Manual.
+For students using formats delivered on flash drives (ATC) or via streaming app (pre-recorded audio), staff should set up each computer for the appropriate test format before test day.

-Before testing begins, the SSD coordinator assists the staff in setting up computers, as follows:
+Before testing begins, the SSD coordinator assists the staff in setting up computers as follows:

-- For the pre-recorded audio (MP3 via streaming) format: Ensure each student's computer is powered on and connected to the internet. - Confirm the volume on each computer is unmuted. - Launch the application on each computer and follow any other instructions for preparing computers before admitting students to the testing room. - For test formats on flash drive: Ensure each student's computer is powered on and the flash drive inserted.
-Disconnect the computer from any networks and from the internet.
+For the pre-recorded audio (MP3 via streaming) format: Ensure each student's computer is powered on and connected to the internet.

-- Disable camera and recording functionality. - Verify all spelling and grammar check tools are disabled so errors to be identified by the student as part of the assessment aren't flagged by software running on the computer. - Monitor students to ensure they do not run spelling or grammar checks, access a thesaurus or dictionary, or use any unapproved calculators at any time during the test. - Leave flash drive packages on the students' desks so students can reference them during testing. - Students should use earphones when testing with pre-recorded audio formats or text-to-speech software.
+- Confirm the volume on each computer is unmuted. - Launch the application on each computer and follow any other instructions for preparing computers before admitting students to the testing room. - For test formats on flash drive: Ensure each student's computer is powered on and the flash drive inserted.
+Disconnect the computer from any networks and from the internet. - Disable camera and recording functionality. - Verify all spelling and grammar check tools are disabled so errors to be identified by the student as part of the assessment aren't flagged by software running on the computer. - Monitor students to ensure they do not run spelling or grammar checks, access a thesaurus or dictionary, or use any unapproved calculators at any time during the test. - Leave flash drive packages on the students' desks so students can reference them during testing. - Students should use earphones when testing with pre-recorded audio formats or text-to-speech software.
 Bluetooth features aren't allowed.
 If earphones aren't available, the student should be tested in a one-to-one setting.